itayo/whathappened/README.md

 ## Whathappened Commit Message Format

+For a full description of the message format, see [Commit-It-Simple](https://commit-it-simple.github.io/).

 Whathappened expects git commit messages in the format outlined below:

     [optional breaking ]<type>[ optional (<scope>)]: <description>